hemebond/twitch-notifications/README.md

   ]
 }
 ```
 Be sure to change the network, room and nick.
 Save the file and restart `broadcaster.py`.
 It should now connect to the IRC server and join the channel (room) you've selected.
 Now when you check for streams a notification will be sent to your desktop *and* the IRC channel.
 Bear in mind that notifications will only be sent for *new* streams.

-The streams.py file caches the streams found on previous checks.
+## Cron

 To run the check as a cron job you have to export a couple of environment variables.
 The following example cron line will check for "My Game" streams every 15 minutes:
 ```